 But then, a few minutes later, bracing ourselves for the next stage, we came across a cable car station that whizzed you up to the summit in an efficient twelve minutes.
 “Yes!!!” cried S, whose recurring back issues had started playing up, “I’m taking the cable car, wanna join me?”
-It was tempting… so so tempting… and yet a part of me felt I had to finish what I’d started, that living to be a hundred years old might be amazing!
+It was tempting… so so tempting… and yet a part of me felt I had to finish what I’d started, that living to be a hundred years old might be amazing after all!
 “I can’t…” I exhaled miserably, “I’ve gotta walk it”.
 And so it was that we parted ways at Midway Point To Heaven.

 Ten minutes later I was feeling more than a little grumpy.
 Negotiating giant staircase number 20485, I gazed uselessly upwards as cable car after cable car floated gaily above me, their hidden occupants presumably sipping cocktails and receiving back massages.
 But what had really pissed me off were the busloads of Chinese tourists who’d been deposited at Midway Point To Heaven.
 Cheerful and sprightly from their air-conditioned journey, they flocked out alongside me, shouting at each other in excitement and incessantly clicking their cameras.
 There were so many of them it soon became difficult to continue, with some bumbling uncle or littering child getting in my way.

 I was desperately applying sun cream atop staircase 20490 when a pair of giggly girls asked if they could have their picture taken with me.
 I was not in the mood, but they were so wide-eyed and eager I felt it would be mean-spirited not to oblige.
 “You so handsome!” laughed one of them as I stood there dripping with sweat, hair a mess, face screwed up in agony.
 A little while later I came across a crowd of people gathered around a bespectacled teen with a chained monkey perched on his arm.
 Shamefully, people were paying him small change for a brief stroke and he seemed to have amassed quite a fortune in the baseball cap that lay atop his sports bag.
 Tired and dismayed, I left monkey boy to it and pushed on.